(This post was originally posted in 2016. We have substantially updated it for 2018 and republished it.)

 If people can buy directly from your website, then you need to add in a few more trust builders to the ones we mentioned.

 Use HTTPS Not HTTP

 If you are selling anything online or have a contact form on your website, your website needs to be running a trusted SSL Certificate.
-Basically SSL is a more secure way of connecting and sharing information, which means your customers details are encrypted during transfer.
+Basically, SSL is a more secure way of connecting and sharing information, which means your customer’s details are encrypted during transfer.